wmgcat/homework/readme.md

+## introduction:
-theme 1. enter to programming
+1. enter to programming
-theme 2. if else
+2. if else
-theme 3. white, for, do white
+3. white, for, do white
-theme 4. array
+4. array
-theme 5.
-2d array
+5. 2d array